 Typically, this involves scheduling an appointment with the nearest dealership once replacement parts are available.
 Depending on the type of recall and the availability of parts, it could take weeks to months for the repair to be made.
 Many auto manufacturers are not prepared with enough replacement parts, and many dealers aren’t prepared with enough technicians.

 You’re typically entitled to have any recalled parts repaired free of charge by your nearest dealership, according to the NHTSA.
 However, there might be cases where you’ll have to pay for repairs, like if your vehicle is exceptionally old (typically more than 15 years, according to the NHTSA).
 If you’re asked to pay for repairs, you should consider:

 - Contacting the dealer service manager.
 Explain the situation and point out that the work is required as part of a safety recall.
 If possible, show them the letter you received in the mail as well.
 This will often resolve any misunderstanding.

 - Contacting the vehicle manufacturer.
 Look for the toll-free customer service number in your car’s owner’s manual.
-Describe the problem, name the dealership and share the steps you’ve taken to resolve the issue.
-They will look into the matter and will likely resolve the issue within a few days.
+Describe the problem, name the dealership, and share the steps you’ve taken to resolve the issue.
+They should look into the matter and will likely resolve the issue within a few days.

 - Contacting the NHTSA.
-If you still feel like your recall has not been properly dealt with, call or email the NHTSA.
-Their phone number is 1-888-327-4236.
+If you still feel like your recall has not been properly dealt with, call the NHTSA at 1-888-327-4236.

 Is a safety recall the same thing as a technical service bulletin?